 Aren’t the speakers recycled more often than not?

 Yes.
 This is a fact of TBEX life.
-In two TBEXs I’ve seen similar speakers on the conference program.
+In the many TBEXs I have attended I’ve seen similar speakers on the conference program.
 Fact of life.
 The travel industry is a large industry with a very small community.
 Within this small community is an even smaller circle of people who are actually willing and able to get up in front of their peers and talk about something they know and/or are passionate about.

 There has been a change of guard so to speak at the TBEX office.
 This will mean changes and I’m hoping that these changes will be reflected in the choice of speakers and topics.